cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

   an acknowledgement of failure is preferable to aborting the transaction since it more easily enables the sending chain to take appropriate action based on the nature of the failure.

+Note: `constructOnChainDenom` is a helper function that will construct the local on-chain denomination for the bridged token.
+It **must** encode the trace and base denomination to ensure that tokens coming over different paths are not treated as fungible.
+The original trace and denomination must be retrievable by the state machine so that they can be passed in their original forms when constructing a new IBC path for the bridged token.
+The ibc-go implementation handles this by creating a local denomination: `hash(trace+base_denom)`.

 `sendFungibleTokens` must be called by a transaction handler in the module which performs appropriate signature checks, specific to the account owner on the host state machine.

 ```typescript